Ontotext-AD/graphdb.js/test-e2e/README.md

 required dependencies.
 * Make sure that you have a running GraphDB instance accessible on `localhost:7200`.
-You can run one using the `docker-compose.yml` in the same directory by executing: `docker-compose up`.
+You can run one using the `docker-compose.yml` in the same directory by executing: `GRAPHDB_VERSION=10.8.4 docker compose -f docker-compose.yml up -d`.
 * Run the tests with `npm run test`.

 > Important note: For local development, you need to publish and install the